sharathbandari09/object_centric_rl_npcs/README.md

 ## 🙏 Acknowledgments

 - Ollama team for the excellent LLM serving framework
-- Llama 3.2 3B model for breakthrough spatial reasoning capabilities
+- Llama 3.2 3B model for spatial reasoning capabilities
 - Research community for foundational work in object-centric learning
 - Open source contributors for the tools and libraries used